What WWGN Can Do For You:

 If this is your first time here - Welcome!
 The best way to jump into the WWGN community is to sign up for my monthly newsletter and get your FREE copy of the WhereWeGoNow Manifesto - "20 Intentions for Your Inspired Survivorship" and the WhereWeGoNow Gifts & Losses List Workbook.

 Getting through cancer with "a little help from my friends" left me with undying gratitude and an intense need to give back.
 I am presently a member of the Oncology Community Advisory Board of the Carol G. Simon Cancer Center at Overlook Medical Center and work with The Connection's Pathways Women's Cancer Teaching Project.
 I also volunteer with Cancer Hope Network, offering one-on-one support to cancer patients and family members.
-I also blog at The Huffington Post on mind/body issues.
+I also blog at The Huffington Post on mind/body issues and am a monthly contributor at Positively Positive.
 One of my greatest joys is meeting other inspired survivors and WWGN members at my workshops and speaking engagements.

 So let's get going!
 Share the love, leave me comments, send me emails (firstname.lastname@example.org), post my stuff (with credit to yours truly) and join me on Facebook and Twitter.
 I'm thrilled you are here!